jdbancal/gem/README.md

 License
 -------

 The GEM library is free and open source.
-It is therefore also free for academic use.
+It can be used for both open-source and proprietary application.
+Therefore, it is also free for academic use.
 Anyone can [contribute](doc/howToContribute.md) on the [gitlab page](https://gitlab.com/jdbancal/gem).
 The source code is distributed under a MPL2 license.
 See [COPYING.md](COPYING.md) for more details.